Sign In / Sign Out

 Space and Facilities

-Depending on which studio your production is scheduled for there are a few important issues to consider before your arrival.
 Please be aware that space can be limited.
-The ChromaStream studio is much smaller than the SoundStage, but so are the type of productions done there, usually 1 to 3 people on set at any one time.
-In either venue we would ask that you limit the number of people in studio during filming to only those relevant to the production.
+We would ask that you limit the number of people in studio during filming to only those relevant to the production.
 We don't have the space for a "studio audience", but if room allows, we understand the interest of those wanting to observe the process.
 We have an area in our Production Room with seating, desks, power and internet connections for those who may wish to catch up on work or just relax.

 Cell phones, iPads, laptops or other devices, unless used in the actual production, are to be turned off (not just muted) to avoid not only the unexpected interruptions, but possible frequency interference with wireless audio equipment or studio systems.